 The size of the lens is the objective size.
 This second part in the typical 10x42 denotation tells us what the objective size is for a binocular.
 The value 10 refers to the magnification.
 The 42 refers to the objective size as measured in millimeters(mm).

-The bigger the objective size, the bigger your set of binoculars will be.
+The bigger the objective size, the bigger your set of binocs will be.
 This means that the first thing we consider, is again, how will you be using these?

-If you will be travelling with your binoculars, you won't enjoy lugging around a big, heavy set of binos.
+If you will be travelling with your optics, you won't enjoy lugging around a big, heavy set of binos.
 The smaller the objective size, the more compact the binos (see my reviews of the best compact binoculars here).

 For travelling purposes, sporting events, or going to the opera, you might lean towards a smaller objective size.
 If you need a wider field of view, perhaps when hunting, or viewing panoramas, a larger objective size would suit you better.